Laima Vince Writing Retreat on Isle of Skye

 The Borders Book Festival is a celebration of literature, art, music, and culture that takes place annually in the picturesque Scottish town of Melrose.
 This festival is a must-visit for…

 Are you a book lover looking for a unique experience?
 Look no further than the Wigtown Book Festival!
-This annual event, held in the charming Scottish town of Wigtown, is…
+This annual event, held in the Scottish town of Wigtown, is a true celebration of literature…

 Since Foodies Festival was started in Edinburgh in 2006, it has grown into what the organisers claim is the largest food and drink festival in the UK.
 Dubbed Gastro-Glastonbury, Foodies…